projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

 Run ACRN and the Service VM
 ******************************

-When the ACRN hypervisor starts to boot, the ACRN console log will be displayed to the serial port (optional).
 The ACRN hypervisor boots the Ubuntu Service VM automatically.

 #.
 On the target, log in to the Service VM.
 (It will look like a normal Ubuntu
    session.)